-- Integrated with Shell core business - handling of a major byproduct of GTL operations. - Aligned with government priority
+- Integrated with Shell core business - handling of a major byproduct of GTL operations. - Aligned with government priority contributing to meeting the challenge of water security. - Collaboration involving participation of industry, universities, government and tech start-ups. - Environmental protection through reuse and recycling of wastewater.

-involving

-participation of

-industry, universities,

-government and tech

-start-ups.

-- Environmental protection through reuse and recycling of wastewater.